 Connecting from North America via Curacao:

-American Airlines, Insel Air, and DAE fly non-stop daily to Curaçao from Miami; Insel Air flies on Saturdays and seasonally on Wednesdays non-stop from Charlotte, North Carolina to Curacao with continuing connections to Bonaire and United Airlines flies non-stop on Wednesdays and Saturdays to Curacao from Newark.
-DAE offers flights from Orlando, Florida.
+American Airlines and Insel Air fly non-stop daily to Curaçao from Miami; Insel Air flies on Saturdays and seasonally on Wednesdays non-stop from Charlotte, North Carolina to Curacao with continuing connections to Bonaire and United Airlines flies non-stop on Wednesdays and Saturdays to Curacao from Newark.
 Passengers then may use local carriers to connect to Bonaire.
-Flying time between Curaçao and Bonaire is approximately 15-30 minutes on these carriers: Divi Divi can be reached at: +599-9-839-1515 or fax +599-9-868 1949; Insel Air flies between Curaçao and Bonaire seven times daily and offers a weekend jet service on Friday nights, Saturday mornings and Sunday afternoons to accommodate more passengers and luggage; Dutch Antilles Express (DAE) and Tiara Air each offer daily flights; finally, Easy Air offers five round-trip flights per day between Curaçao and Bonaire.
+Flying time between Curaçao and Bonaire is approximately 15-30 minutes on these carriers: Divi Divi can be reached at: +599-9-839-1515 or fax +599-9-868 1949; Insel Air flies between Curaçao and Bonaire seven times daily and offers a weekend jet service on Friday nights, Saturday mornings and Sunday afternoons to accommodate more passengers and luggage; finally, Easy Air offers five round-trip flights per day between Curaçao and Bonaire.
 They can be reached via email at email@example.com, or by phone locally at 796-3939 or cellular 515-3939, fax is 869-3999.

-Another routing option is to fly on any of a number of major U.S. and South American carriers to Aruba and then take Insel Air (with a stop in Curacao) or Tiara Air (non-stop) from there to Bonaire.
-Tiara Air offers flights originating in Fort Lauderdale, Florida non-stop to Aruba, with connections to Bonaire.
+Another routing option is to fly on any of a number of major U.S. and South American carriers to Aruba and then take Insel Air (with a stop in Curacao) from there to Bonaire.

 KLM has changed the equipment on flights to and from the Dutch Caribbean, with the Airbus A330 replacing the MD-11, and operating alongside the Boeing 747.
 KLM is operating 13 roundtrips a week to this region in its winter schedule, to Aruba, Bonaire, and Curacao, with extra flights before and after the Christmas holidays.
 Check their web site for additional details.